First-Year Seminar

 FYS 162 Ambition and Adultery: Individualism in the 19th-Century Novel (4 Credits)

 This course looks at a series of great 19th-century novels to explore a set of questions about the nature of individual freedom, and of the relation of that freedom--transgression, even--to social order and cohesion.
 The books are paired--two French, two Russian; two that deal with a woman's adultery, and two that focus on a young man’s ambition--Balzac's Père Goriot; Flaubert's Madame Bovary; Dostoevsky's Crime and Punishment; Tolstoy's Anna Karenina.
 There are some additional readings in history, criticism and political theory.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Variable

 A study of the theme of childhood in modern African literature.
 The course explores how representations of childhood in African literature are tied to gendered social, political and cultural histories; and to questions of self and of national identity.
 Discussions are informed by several questions: How do African narratives of childhood help to understand the shifting historical, political and cultural landscapes in contemporary Africa?
 How does the enforced acquisition of colonial languages and cultures affect children as they attempt to master the codes of alien tongues and cultures?
 How do narratives told from the point of view of children represent and deal with such complex issues?
 What are the relationships between childhood narratives and autobiographies?
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {L}

 Fall, Spring, Variable